2021 Morocco–Spain border incident: Harassment of a Red Cross volunteer

 After the event, several media outlets broadcast images in which a Red Cross volunteer hugged a migrant on the beach in Ceuta.
-Hours after they went viral, however, the volunteer closed her social media accounts due to a series of mass abuses and threats from anonymous users. and characters linked to the Spanish extreme right, such as Cristina Seguí, co-founder of Vox, and Hermann Tertsch.
-The young woman later intervened on RTVE to explain that, after the doxxing operation, users had revealed her personal information and had insulted her with racist insults; The young woman described the hug as "the most normal thing in the world", stating that the migrant was crying after fighting against fatigue.
-After the statements, however, the young woman would end up receiving a multitude of messages of support through Twitter with the hashtag #GraciasLuna (translated as #ThanksLuna), among others, by the Minister of Economy, Nadia Calviño; the Minister of Labor, Yolanda Díaz; and the president of the International Federation of Red Cross and Red Crescent Societies, Jagan Chapagain.
+Hours after they went viral, however, the volunteer closed her social media accounts due to a series of mass abuses and threats from anonymous users and figures linked to the Spanish far-right, such as Cristina Seguí, co-founder of Vox, and Hermann Tertsch.
+The volunteer later explained to RTVE that users had revealed her personal information and had racially insulted her.
+She described her hug as "the most normal thing in the world", adding that the migrant was crying from fatigue.
+In response to her comments, she received a multitude of messages of support through Twitter with the hashtag #GraciasLuna (translated as #ThanksLuna), among others, by the Minister of Economy, Nadia Calviño; the Minister of Labor, Yolanda Díaz; and the president of the International Federation of Red Cross and Red Crescent Societies, Jagan Chapagain.